nlnzcollservices/Items_maker_music/README.md

 Open  **alma_tools_mod.py** file and insert your production and sandbox Alma API key

-Make sure that all requirements are satisvied.
+Make sure that all requirements are satisfied.

 Prepare you xlsx spreadsheet with the barcodes  in [**test_sheet.xlsx**](test_sheet.xlsx) format